BenderRobotics/brest/docs/usage.rst

     resources = brest.prepare_tests(main_suite, 'myProj')
     result = unittest.TextTestRunner(stream=sys.stdout).run(main_suite)

-Brest will browse through all discovered tests and collect needed resource for every test, construct :class:`~brest.Resources` with ``needed`` parameter set to collected needed resources and set it to every ``resource`` class attribute.
+Brest will browse through all discovered tests and collect needed resources for every test, construct :class:`~brest.Resources` with ``needed`` parameter set to collected needed resources and set it to every ``resource`` class attribute.
 Such code should be located in run_all_test like file.

 .. admonition:: Running a single test

     If you want to run a single test, you have to instantiate configuration file.
-If you use ``needed`` class attribute as a parameter for :class:`~brest.Resources` and then created object set as ``resources`` class attribute, the test will behave as excepted.
+If you use ``needed`` class attribute as a parameter for :class:`~brest.Resources` and then create an object set as ``resources`` class attribute, the test will behave as excepted.

 Examples